lleiding/gemm/README.md

 (including the properties of their locations) are recorded and written to files.

-# 5. Initialisation
+## 5. Initialisation

-[TODO: describe distribution of alleles to genes + random creation of species] [Initialisation of grid cells]
-[How is input considered?]
-The initialisation step creates lineages with randomly chosen genetic and ecological trait values.
+The initialisation step creates lineages with randomly chosen genetic and ecological trait values in each grid cell that is designated to receive an initial community.
 This encompasses choosing the number of genes for a lineage, the number of linkage units and the within genome variance of trait values.
 Trait with thus distributed trait values are the distributed randomly among the genes.
 Population (number of individuals) size of a lineage is determined by the adult body size of individuals from a lineage.
 At this point all individuals of a population are identical.
-[Individuals can have different size!]
 Values for ecological traits are then varied in each gene where a given trait is found, for all individuals of a lineage.
 The variation is Normal distributed with the lineage trait value as mean and the product of sigma_l (phylogenetic constraint) and the lineage trait value as standard deviation.
 This ensures initial genetic variation within a lineage population.